aryaakmal/CppND-Capstone-Snake-Game/README.md

 ## Note on use of sources
 I have liberally used and repurposed elements of the codebase for the course, including from examples, exercises and projects.
 ## Added Features
-* User enters name at start; Score, Length and Time elapsed are printed to <Name>.results.txt in local directory
+* User enters name at start; Score, Length and Time elapsed are printed to \<name\>.results.txt in local directory.
-* Game can be paused and restarted by toggling the spacebar
+* Game can be paused and restarted by toggling the spacebar.
-* Player name displayed in window title
+* Player name displayed in window title.
 * Poison placed on game grid.
 Lose point if snake passes over it.
 Game ends when score is negative.
 * Randomly moving bomb object placed on grid.
   * if head of snake is colocated with bomb, game ends.
-* missiles
+* Missiles
   * a missile is created and pushed onto a queue each time food is ingested.
-  * a missile os popped off the queue and placed on grid each time poison is ingested.
+  * a missile is popped off the queue and placed on grid each time poison is ingested.
   * if head of snake is colocated with missile, game ends.

 ## Rubric Elements